Adaptive Superpixel for Active Learning in Semantic Segmentation: Rationale for line of Algorithm

 \section{Rationale for line~\ref{line:order} of Algorithm \ref{algorithm2}}

 We explain the rationale behind traversing nodes in the descending order of uncertainty in line~\ref{line:order} of Algorithm \ref{algorithm2}.
-We convert superpixels into a graph for merging, where the time and space increase proportionally to the square of the number of superpixels $|S|$ as we compare pairs of superpixels to build an adjacency matrix, \ie $O(|S|^2)$.
-Based on prioritizing superpixels with high uncertainty in the acquisition function, we propose a technique that firstly merges high-uncertainty superpixels.
-To reduce the computational complexity, it is possible to merge a {\it part} of base superpixels of highest uncertainty (say top $10\%$) to generate query candidates, although the proposed method investigates {\it all} the base superpixels in the descending order of uncertainty.
-Table~\ref{tab:descending} shows the partial merging in the descending order of uncertainty results in only a small gap to the full merging.
-This suggests a tip to save the computation resource for practitioners.
+Our merging process requires a linear time complexity proportional to the size of the base superpixels graph.
+However, due to the advantage of merging in descending uncertainty order, we are able to acquire merged superpixels with considerable uncertainty at the beginning of merging.
+To reduce merging time complexity, we only merge the top $10\%$ of base superpixels with the highest uncertainty as query candidates.
+Table~\ref{tab:sup-descending} shows that it is important to prioritize the merging highly uncertain superpixels, and merging along the ascending order of uncertainty degenerates the performance.

-In addition, Table~\ref{tab:descending} and Figure~\ref{fig:descend} show that it is important to prioritize the merging highly uncertain superpixels.
-In Table~\ref{tab:descending}, merging along the ascending order of uncertainty degenerates the performance.
-In Figure~\ref{fig:descend}, we examplify the merged superpixels from the partial merging in the ascending or descending order of uncertainty, and the full merging, where the cyan boxes contain higher values of acquisition function than the red boxes.
+In Figure~\ref{fig:descend}, we exemplify the merged superpixels from the partial merging in the ascending or descending order of uncertainty, and the full merging, where the cyan boxes contain higher values of acquisition function than the red boxes.
 The partial merging with the ascending order of uncertainty regrettably merges the superpixels that would not be selected in AL, while that with the ascending order efficiently combines the base superpixels of which selection is highly like.
-This difference indeed results in a huge gap in the final performance as shown in Table~\ref{tab:descending}.
+This difference indeed results in a huge gap in the final performance as shown in Table~\ref{tab:sup-descending}.